shafezi/Hybrid_FNO_IPP/README.md

 4. Robots execute under a glider-speed budget (0.5 m/s) and observe `y_true(x_i)`; the GP refits.
 5. Corrected estimate `ŷ = ŷ_prior + μ_GP` feeds back into step 1.

 The framework treats `f` as a black box — the same code runs FNO, persistence, or no-prior.
+To regenerate the system diagram locally, run `python scripts/make_system_diagram.py`.

 ---